10 Dog Road Trip Essentials for a Safe and Happy Journey

 Leash and collar or harness

-If your dog walks out to the car by themselves, these things could be easy to forgot.
 Be sure to throw them in your gear bag so your dog doesn’t get stuck waiting in the car while you are out having fun.

-It’s also a great idea to throw a spare leash in the car in case your’s gets misplaced or you run into a lost dog.
+It’s also a great idea to throw a spare leash in the car in case yours gets misplaced or you run into a lost dog.

 My favorite leashes are made of biothane – a waterproof webbing that feels like leather and cleans up easily on the go if they get wet.
-An example of this kind of leash can be found HERE.

 Poop bags